KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TuyaSL by slametps](https://github.com/slametps/MMM-TuyaSL)

+1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-1. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-TUZSAZaragoza by rafagale](https://github.com/rafagale/MMM-TUZSAZaragoza)